ahangarha/JavaScript-Capstone/README.md

 # Taste Jamaica
 ### *A Microverse JavaScript Capstone Project*

-This is an educational project to make a web application that gets and post data to APIs.
-In this project one can see a list of Jamaican meals, like them or leave comments for each.
+This is an educational project to make a web application that gets and posts data to APIs.
+In this project, one can see a list of Jamaican meals, like them, or leave comments for each.

 ## Screenshot